citojaya/dem/README.md

 # dem
-This repository contains all the DEM C++ files used for mill simulation.
-Developed by Chandana Jayasundara at UNSW.
+This repository contains all the DEM C++ files used for grinding mill simulation